kevinization/github-project-readme-generator/README.md

   - [Questions](#questions)

   ## Description:
-  This is a little project This is a little project I did to be able to extract text from images using Python and Javascript.
+  With this program it is possible to generate custom README.md file for your GitHub projects.

   ## Installation:
-  For Python: Eel, importlib.resources, pathlib, PIL, pytesseract.
+  fs, inquirer

   ## Usage:
-  This repo uses the Python "Eel" library to communicate between Javascript and Python.
+  If you need a template to custom generate your README.md files for your GitHub projects, then this program is for you :).

   ## Contributing:
-  If you are interested in contrinuting to the project, you can tell me or fork it to make changes :).
+  If you are interested in contributing to the project, you can tell me or fork it to make changes :).

   ## Tests:
-  You just need to excecute the python main.py in root folder to use the program.
+  node index.js

   ## Questions:
   - Github: [Kevinization](https://github.com/Kevinization)
   - Email: kevinrodarte23@gmail.com
   - How to reach me?
-My discord is K.#3770
+My discord is Kevinization#9872
   - Do you use any other social network?
-Yes, my Twitter is @_cybergh0st
+Yes, my Twitter is @Kevinization